Home videos can be more than just a hobby — they can be a money-maker, for businesses and individuals alike.

 If you’re curious what kind of content these YouTubers cover that enables them to make so much money, check out the top-earning YouTubers section below.

-There are a variety of different ways YouTubers can make money, from ads to Youtube merchandising.
+There are a variety of different ways YouTubers can make money, from ads to creating branded merchandise.
 Let’s dive into each and how much YouTubers earn through each method.

 How much do YouTubers make?